 But that’s easier said than done.
 Where do you start with research?
 What’s too little and what’s too much?
 How do you make sure you come across as informed and not creepy?

-When I’m preparing for an interview I always try to cover these three research steps.
+When I’m preparing for an interview I always try to cover these four research steps.
 This way, I know I’ve covered my ground and I’m set up for success.

 Step 1 – Let’s Use LinkedIn

 As soon as you get that magical interview invitation email, take a note of the person interviewing you.
 This is a vital piece of information – you can’t do your research without it!
 If your interviewer’s name wasn’t given to you, be sure to ask for it.
 This is a normal thing that applicants ask for, so don’t be worried.